 Weight and size

-The thing about weight is that it never truly directly affects the size of a longboard.
+Choose right longboard size is the thing about weight is that it never truly directly affects the size of a longboard.
 However, it does affect the thickness of the deck.
 The heavier you are, the thicker the deck should be.
 This is, of course, to make sure that the deck does not snap in half.

-5. Truck size and deck size
+5. Truck size and the deck size

 Speed and velocity